rust-lang/rust/text/0000-impl-specialization.md

     // ...
 }

-partial impl<T> Iterator for T {
+default impl<T> Iterator for T {
-    default fn size_hint(&self) -> (usize, Option<usize>) {
+    fn size_hint(&self) -> (usize, Option<usize>) {
         (0, None)
     }
     // ...
 }
 ```

-Partial impls are somewhat akin to abstract base classes in object-oriented
+Default impls are somewhat akin to abstract base classes in object-oriented
 languages; they provide some, but not all, of the materials needed for a fully
 concrete implementation, and thus enable code reuse but cannot be used concretely.

-Note that partial impls still need to use `default` to allow for overriding --
-leaving off the qualifier will lock down the implementation in any
-more-specialized complete impls, which is actually a useful pattern (as
-explained in the Motivation.)
+Note that the semantics of `default impls` and defaulted items in
+traits is that both are implicitly marked `default` -- that is, both
+are considered specializable.
+This choice gives a coherent mental
+model: when you choose *not* to employ a default, and instead provide
+your own definition, you are in effect overriding/specializing that
+code.
+(Put differently, you can think of default impls as abstract base classes).

 There are a few important details to nail down with the design.
 This RFC
 proposes starting with the conservative approach of applying the general overlap
-rule to partial impls, same as with complete ones.
+rule to default impls, same as with complete ones.
 That ensures that there is
 always a clear definition to use when providing subsequent complete impls.
 It
 would be possible, though, to relax this constraint and allow *arbitrary*
-overlap between partial impls, requiring then whenever a complete impl overlaps
+overlap between default impls, requiring then whenever a complete impl overlaps
-with them, *for each item*, there is either a unique "most specific" partial
+with them, *for each item*, there is either a unique "most specific" default
 impl that applies, or else the complete impl provides its own definition for
 that item.
 Such a relaxed approach is much more flexible, probably easier to
 work with, and can enable more code reuse -- but it's also more complicated, and